-Any staff member who in good faith reports an incident of Sexual Misconduct or a potential violation of Title IX or this policy and anyone who participates or in any way cooperates with either an investigation into the alleged misconduct or the procedures used to adjudicate a reported violation of either the Sexual Misconduct & Title IX Policy or this Handbook shall be protected from acts of retaliation.
+Any staff member who in good faith reports an incident of Sexual Misconduct or a potential violation of Title IX or this policy and anyone who participates or in any way cooperates with an investigation shall be protected from acts of retaliation.

-Anyone who becomes aware of any form of retaliatory conduct against an individual who makes a report or who participates or cooperates with the investigation or adjudicatory or informal resolution process shall report this information immediately to the Director of Human Resources.
-Retaliation of any kind will not be tolerated and prompt and effective action shall be taken to prevent or remedy any such action and disciplinary action, up to and including immediate termination from employment will be taken against any employee found to have engaged in retaliatory conduct.
+Anyone who becomes aware of any form of retaliatory conduct shall report this information immediately to the AVP for Human Resources.
+Retaliation of any kind will not be tolerated.
+Disciplinary action, up to and including immediate termination from employment will be taken against any employee found to have engaged in retaliatory conduct.